-Starting on November 15, 2017, outbound email messages that are sent directly to external domains (such as outlook.com and gmail.com) from a virtual machine (VM) are made available only to certain subscription types in Microsoft Azure.
-Outbound SMTP connections that use TCP port 25 were blocked.
-(Port 25 is primarily used for unauthenticated email delivery.)
+Outbound email messages that are sent directly to external domains (such as outlook.com and gmail.com) from a virtual machine (VM) are made available only to certain subscription types in Microsoft Azure.

 Recommended method of sending email

-We recommend you use authenticated SMTP relay services (that typically connect through TCP port 587 or 443 but support other ports, too) to send email from Azure VMs or from Azure App Services.
-These services are used to maintain IP or domain reputation to minimize the possibility that third-party email providers will reject the message.
-Such SMTP relay services include but aren't limited to SendGrid.
-It's also possible you have a secure SMTP relay service that's running on-premises that you can use.
+We recommend you use authenticated SMTP relay services to send email from Azure VMs or from Azure App Service.
+(These relay services typically connect through TCP port 587, but they support other ports.)
+These services are used to maintain IP and domain reputation to minimize the possibility that external domains reject your messages or put them to the SPAM folder.
+SendGrid is one such SMTP relay service, but there are others.
+You might also have an authenticated SMTP relay service on your on-premises servers.

 Using these email delivery services isn't restricted in Azure, regardless of the subscription type.

-If you're using these subscription types, you’re encouraged to use SMTP relay services, as outlined earlier in this article or change your subscription type.
+If you're using a non-enterprise subscription type, we encourage you to use an authenticated SMTP relay service, as outlined earlier in this article.

 Need help?
 Contact support